SquareGPS/navixy-api/docs/panel-api/getting-started.md

 }
 ```

-The “description” field is just a human-readable hint, you should not check
+The "description" field is just a human-readable hint, you should not check
 its contents programmatically as it may change in the future.

 For more info, please see `account/auth`.